 When a customer visits your store, Multi-Currency automatically determines their location using their IP address.

 The customer will still, however, check out in your store's default currency, so the actual price charged to their credit card might be slightly different than what they see on the storefront.
+If you want to allow them to check out in their own currency as well, read on!

 Completing the checkout process in foreign currencies